LearnersGuild/curriculum-app/modules/HTTP-Authentication/README.md

 Also try:

-- using a Chrome incognito window.
+- Using a Chrome incognito window.
-- inspecting and deleting cookies in the Chrome Developer Tools application tab
+- Inspecting and deleting cookies in the Chrome Developer Tools application tab